 The Directors of Polarean recognise the value of good corporate governance in every part of its business.
-As Polarean is an AIM listed company, it is required to adopt a recognised corporate governance code and disclose how it complies with that code and, to the extent Polarean departs from the corporate governance provisions outlined by that code, it must explain its reasons for doing so.
-The Directors have adopted the requirements of the Quoted Companies Alliance's Corporate Governance Code for Small and Mid-Size Quoted Companies (the "QCA Code"), to the extent that they consider it appropriate having regard to the Company's size, board structure, stage of development and resources.
+As Polarean is an AIM-listed company, it is required to adopt a recognised corporate governance code and disclose how it complies with that code and, to the extent Polarean departs from the corporate governance provisions outlined by that code, it must explain its reasons for doing so.
+The Directors have adopted the requirements of the Quoted Companies Alliance's Corporate Governance Code (the "QCA Code"), to the extent that they consider it appropriate having regard to the Company's size, board structure, stage of development and resources.